LasseD/A112389/README.md

 We call a layer of size 1 a “bottleneck”.

-Bottlenecks allow us to easily compute the number of models of a models from the size of smaller refinements:
+If a refinement has a bottleneck, then we can easily compute its size from the size of smaller refinements:

 Let B = A(N,M,Z1,...,Zn,...ZM), Zn=1, 1<n<M be a refinement with the bottleneck Zn.